pnp/provision-assist-m365/Deployment-guide.md

 4. Choose whether or not to send an email invitation and click 'Share'.
 5. The users will now have access to the Power App.

+**Note:** Every user accessing the app for the first time will be prompted to consent to accessing the data sources.
+The user should click on 'Allow' to proceed.
+This can be bypassed by using the Power Apps admin PowerShell module.
+See [this documentation](https://learn.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/set-adminpowerappapistobypassconsent?view=pa-ps-latest) for more details.
+It is recommended to disable the consent popup using PowerShell before production deployment.

 ### Flows

 Next, we will share the flows that are used by Provision Assist with admins that wish to view flow runs/edit the flows.
 This step is optional but will avoid the need to sign in with the service account when viewing flow runs.
 Repeat these steps for each flow.